siddarthsingh24/siddarthsingh24/README.md

 - Hi I am Siddarth Singh
-- I have knowledge in C, C++, Python, MYSQL, Kotlin
+- I have knowledge in C, C++, Python, MYSQL
+- Kotlin, Jetpack , Firebase, Flutter
-- HTML5, CSS3, BOOTSTRAP, JAVASCRIPT and REACTJS
+- HTML5, CSS3, JAVASCRIPT, REACTJS, EXPRESSJS, NODEJS and MONGODB
-- You can reach me through my linkedin(https://www.linkedin.com/in/siddarth-singh-693850220/) \
+- You can reach me through my linkedin (https://www.linkedin.com/in/siddarth-singh-693850220/) \

 <!---
 siddarthsingh24/siddarthsingh24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.